NextGen Program

 Question: Can our team apply to two categories if we qualify?

 Answer: Yes, but a team will only be awarded a single NextGen spot.
 A single team cannot be awarded NextGen funding in two different categories.
+Also, this year athletes can qualify in the Mixed Doubles category AND fours category.

 Question: Some players on my team are coming to Ontario for school but their home is in another province.
 Can our team still apply?